digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

         ![Driver side rear hatch](./wagon-compartment-door.jpg)
         > Picture of the emergency jack and wheel tool compartment

+1. Remove the cloth panel itself from the inside of the boot

 1. Remove the 4 screws holding in the speakers and remove

     ![Wagon Speaker Screws](./wagon-rear-speaker.jpg)